Immediately report all injuries, illnesses, and other serious health issues to Campus Police at (309) 694-5111.

-- Be prepared to give your name, location, and description of the person and health concern.
+- Give your name, location, and description of the person and health concern.

 - Do not attempt to move an injured person unless it is absolutely necessary to prevent further injury.